mindis/ece1770-debs-2014/README.md

 *** NOTE: Kafka running on Vagrant 'zookeeper' instance ***

 "Kafka does it better.
 By having a notion of parallelism—the partition—within the topics, Kafka is able to provide both ordering guarantees and load balancing over a pool of consumer processes.
 This is achieved by assigning the partitions in the topic to the consumers in the consumer group so that each partition is consumed by exactly one consumer in the group.
 By doing this we ensure that the consumer is the only reader of that partition and consumes the data in order.
-Since there are many partitions this still balances the load over many consumer instances.
+Since there are many partitions t#his still balances the load over many consumer instances.
 Note however that there cannot be more consumer instances than partitions."

-- One topic.
-Each house is a partition?
-Maybe just use 'mod X' to divide them.
-- Setup multiple spouts (at most, one per partition).

-Start Kafka: bin/kafka-server-start.sh config/server.properties

-- Setup on zookeeper vagrant instance (192.168.50.3)
-- See the 'install-kafka.sh' script in storm-vagrant

 ---